-- Depending on the nature of the contaminants, the cleaning solutions in section Buffers and solvent resistance may be used.
-Always rinse with at least 2 CV water after any of the cleaning solutions have been used. - If column performance is not restored, wash the column with 3 CV 0.5 M arginine.
-Rinse with at least 2 CV water.

-- If column performance is still not restored, inject a solution of 1 mg/mL pepsin in 0.1 M acetic acid containing 0.5 M NaCl and leave overnight at room temperature or one hour at 37°C. After enzymatic treatment, clean the column according to the procedure described in the section Regular cleaning. - Change the filter at the top of the column.
+- Depending on the nature of the contaminants, one of the cleaning solutions in the Section Buffers and solvent resistance may be used.
+Always rinse with at least 2 CV water after any of the cleaning solution has been used, followed by 2 CV of buffering eluent. - If column performance is not restored, wash the column with 3 CV 0.5 M arginine.
+Rinse with at least 2 CV water. - If column performance is still not restored, fill the column with a solution of 1 mg/mL pepsin in 0.1 M acetic acid containing 0.5 M NaCl and leave overnight at room temperature or one hour at 37°C. After enzymatic treatment, clean the column according to the procedure described in the Section Regular cleaning. - Change the filter at the top of the column.
 (Since contaminants are introduced with the liquid flow, many of them are caught by the filter).
 Instructions for changing the filter are supplied with the Filter Kit.
-Perform a regular cleaning as described above. - If necessary, suspend 2 to 3 mm of the top of the gel bed and remove it with a Pasteur pipette.
-Adjust the adaptor to eliminate the space above the gel.
+Perform a regular cleaning as described above. - If necessary, carefully suspend 2 to 3 mm of the top of the gel bed and remove it with a Pasteur pipette.
+Adjust the adapter to eliminate the space above the gel.
+(Longer adapters than the original ones are available, see Ordering information.)